Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/16-1M-Point-FFT-32Gsps/README.md

 ### Setup & Initialization

 This design runs on the VCK190 evaluation board using a custom platform and bare metal OS.
-Consequently, no environment setup is needed to point to base platforms or Linux filesystems.
-The bitstream may be built directly from the top level Makefile.
+You do not need to configure the environment to point to base platforms or Linux filesystems.
+Build the bitstream directly from the top level Makefile.

 ### Hardware

-To build the design for hardware, please execute the following steps:
+To build the design for hardware, execute the following steps:

 ```
 [shell]% cd <path-to-design>
 [shell]% make all
 ```

-The build process will generate the SD card image in `<path-to-design>/package/build_hw/sd_card.img`.
-The full build process may take up to 2.5 hours on a high performance server.
+The build process generates the SD card image in `<path-to-design>/package/build_hw/sd_card.img`.
+The full build process typically takes up to 2.5 hours on a high-performance server.

-The figure below shows a screen capture of the application when run on the VCK190.
-It shows an overall measured throughput of 32.5 Gsps and a measured latency of ~44 us on each of the PLIO streams.
-The full log captured from the board is shown [here](images/1M_point_FFT_log.txt).
+The following figure shows a screen capture of the application when run on the VCK190.
+It shows an overall measured throughput of 32.5 Gsps and a measured latency of ~44 μs on each of the PLIO streams.
+Find the full log captured from the board [here](images/1M_point_FFT_log.txt).

 ![figure](images/throughput-latency-measurement.png)